checklist/checklist-support/docs/start/index.md

 # 1) A One-Time project

 Ideal for a standalone list related to a single project (could be ongoing).
 Tasks can be pre-known or added as needed.
-You can use two views to manage your list (and easily change between them when needed):
+You can use the following views to manage your list (while easily changing between them as needed):

-- [List View](#list-view) - a simple list with tasks to check off
+- [List View](#list-view) - a list with tasks to check off
 - [Table View](#table-view) - a checklist in table format, with each task (row) having additional fields (columns)

 # 2) A Repetitive Business Process

-Checklists are a great tool for managing repetitive business processes:
+Checklists are a great tool for managing Repetitive Business Processes:

 - [Checklist Template](#checklist-template) - a repetitive process that needs to be handled on-demand by me or one of my team members
-- [Scheduled Template](#scheduled-template) - a repeptive process that needs to be handled on a regular schedule by me or one of my team members
+- [Scheduled Template](#scheduled-template) - a repetitive process handled on a regular schedule by me or one of my team members
 - [Form2Task](#form2task) - collect responses from my customers and have them automatically turned into tasks for further handling by my team

 Not sure which fits your case?
 Read below for more details.